exactly-once/Home/content/docs/idempotency-is-not-enough.md

 ## Introduction

 Idempotency can be a useful property when building distributed systems.
-It's easier said than done however to write idempotent code and keep it so under changing requirements.
+It's easier said than done, however, to write idempotent code and keep it so under changing requirements.
 Finally, generic idempotency is not enough to deal with basic characteristics of communication in distributed systems.

 ## Unboxing idempotency